NervanaSystems/neon/doc/source/examples.rst

 Example 5 - Time series learning and prediction
 -------------------------------------------------
 This example trains a network using a LSTM on synthetic multi-dimensional time series data.
-After training, the network will generate the sequences.
-The results can be visualized by the plots generated as PNG files.
+After training, the network will generate sequences.
+The results can be visualized by the plots generated as PNG files (requires matplotlib python package to be installed).

 timeseries_lstm.py_

 .. _timeseries_lstm.py: https://github.com/NervanaSystems/neon/blob/master/examples/timeseries_lstm.py

 Q&A model
 ===================